Budischek/CS454/README.md

 # CS454
-Dummy program to be tested
+Mock repository to be tested

 ## Basic usage with JUnit
 Compile the class to be tested and the test suite.
 Then the run tests from the command line: